I don't want to market and sell, I just want people to buy!

-Marketing a consulting firm and generating leads can be quite a puzzle
+Generating leads in a consulting firm can be quite the puzzle

 Networking and cold-calling.
 But you know how the saying goes:

 If you always do what you've always done, you'll always get what you've always got!

 Don't get me wrong, in-person networking and cold calling remain entirely valid lead generation channels.
 But the opportunity digital marketing affords is to make even traditional marketing channels more successful!